virsuryaircas/localhostrun-ingress/README.md

 # Ingress for Localhost in K8s - No Public IP

-The localhostrun manager that provides ingress-like functionality using localhost.run tunneling service.
+The localhostrun manager provides ingress-like functionality using localhost.run tunneling service.
 While not a traditional ingress controller, it acts as an ingress by automatically creating SSH reverse tunnels to expose your Kubernetes services to the internet.

 ## 🌍 Use Case